RHIT-CSSE/csse332/ClassMaterials/ReferenceCounting/reference_counting.md

     holder = nullptr;

-Both holder and holder->next are raw pointers and therefore both objects the are leaked.
+Both holder and holder->next are raw pointers and therefore both objects are leaked.
 Switch them both to shared\_ptrs and you should see both are properly disposed of.
 Correct output looks like:

     Activity 1
     ExampleObj memory freed